telekom/testerra-xray-connector/README.md

     @Override
     public JqlQuery queryTestSet(ClassContext classContext) {
         return JqlQuery.create()
+                .addCondition(new IssueTypeEquals(IssueType.TestSet))
                 .addCondition(new SummaryContainsExact("My Tests"))
                 .build()
     }
 }
 ```

-In this case the Xray connector will search Jira issues for an issue of type `TestSet` with matching summary `My Tests`.
+In this case the Xray connector will reuse the Test Execution with revision "*Reuse My Test Execution*", maps all classes to the Test Set with summary "*My Tests*" and search for associated Jira Tests where the summary matches the method name.
-Then the connector will run a search for all associated test methods for this test set to find an issue of type `Test` and a summary equal the test method name.

-### Update entities
+#### Update entities

 The `XrayMapper` also provides callbacks for updating entities.